 When you introduce a manufacturing software system it is tempting to start collecting all data possible.
 Especially when you picture the old paper orders and notebook or handwritten scribbles.
-Many clients want to collect all information possible: every screw used, splash of paint, a minute of overtime, etc. If you do that you are on the right track to implementation failure.
+Many clients want to collect all information possible: every screw used, a splash of paint, a minute of overtime, etc. If you do that you are on the right track to implementation failure.
 Why?

-- If you are not used to analysing and collecting information, because you haven’t used any software system before, you are in for a big surprise: a “gigantic” excel file will be for sure overwhelming.
+- If you are not used to analysing and collecting information because you haven’t used any software system before, you are in for a big surprise: a “gigantic” excel file will be for sure overwhelming.
 Your initial reaction: “I don’t understand a thing”.
 It is much better to limit the number of things monitored, so the reports become clear: to make a product there were 3 operations with a total time of 14hrs.
 This is something you can compare with your calculation (it is supposed to take 10hrs).
 The conclusion is simple: the technology might be wrong.

 5. Don’t be lured by amazing features

-There are software producers which promise a pie in the sky: a manufacturing software system will integrate different modules: inventory, accounting, scheduling, orders, etc. don’t be lured by such promises.
-Unfortunately the majority of ERP systems offered for small companies are extensive, large solutions with massive accounting and inventory modules, but only peripheral production scheduling features.
+There are software producers which promise a pie in the sky: a manufacturing software system that will integrate different modules: inventory, accounting, scheduling, orders, etc. don’t be lured by such promises.
+Unfortunately, the majority of ERP systems offered for small companies are extensive, large solutions with massive accounting and inventory modules, but only peripheral production scheduling features.
 It won’t work in a small manufacturing business.
-On the contrary Prodio is typically dedicated to managing production and shows you exactly which orders are due and what is being produced.
-The large ERP systems are more for keeping track of each element used for producing goods, to account for inventory, calculate cost, monitor thousands of unimportant details.
-The production model is added as an extra feature, to attract small business, but it is not what they are looking for.
-When you implement such a sophisticated erp system, you will end up working as an accountant in your company for at least a few months.
+On the contrary, Prodio is typically dedicated to managing production and shows you exactly which orders are due and what is being produced.
+The large ERP systems are more for keeping track of each element used for producing goods, accounting for inventory, calculate the cost, monitor thousands of unimportant details.
+The production model is added as an extra feature, to attract small businesses, but it is not what they are looking for.
+When you implement such a sophisticated ERP system, you will end up working as an accountant in your company for at least a few months.
 You will have to adjust your business to the system, not the opposite.
 When you finally start to register production there will be so many limitations (resulting from the accounting and inventory requirements), that you will feel tired just looking at it, not to mention the lack of flexibility and ability to adjust to rapidly changing conditions.